codecentric/net_automatic_interface/README.md

 - simonmckenzie for PR
 - avtc for PR
 - crwsolutions for PR
+- FinnAngelo for PR

 ## Run tests

 Should be simply a build and run Tests

 ## Changelog

+### 4.0.0

+- Breaking change in how generated code qualifies parameters, e.g. `async Task` should no longer generated as `System.Threading.Task`.
+I hope this does not break things
+- Completely overhauled test suite - fixed lots of code issues and tightened checks so that errors now surface when testing-
+- Applied fixes for overriding and shadowing also for events.
+Thanks FinnAngelo!

 ### 3.0.1